kstange/MasqueBlizzInv/README.md

 # About Masque Blizzard Inventory

+This addon enables [Masque](https://github.com/SFX-WoW/Masque) ([CurseForge](https://www.curseforge.com/wow/addons/masque), [Wago](https://addons.wago.io/addons/masque), [WoWInterface](https://www.wowinterface.com/downloads/info12097-Masque.html)) to skin built-in WoW inventory elements.
+An up-to-date version of Masque is required for it to work.

+If you like the base WoW interface and don't want to use a separate bag or inventory mod, you're in the right place.

 You can install this addon from [CurseForge](https://www.curseforge.com/wow/addons/masque-blizz-inventory "CurseForge"), [Wago](https://addons.wago.io/addons/masqueblizzinv), or [WoWInterface](https://www.wowinterface.com/downloads/info26503-MasqueBlizzardInventory.html).

+## Features

-This addon enables [Masque](https://github.com/SFX-WoW/Masque) ([CurseForge](https://www.curseforge.com/wow/addons/masque), [Wago](https://addons.wago.io/addons/masque), [WoWInterface](https://www.wowinterface.com/downloads/info12097-Masque.html)) to skin built-in WoW inventory elements.
-It requires Masque to function and is configurable only with Masque's settings UI.
-It can currently skin the following elements:
+Masque Blizzard Inventory can currently skin the following elements:

 * Backpack
 * Main Bags
 * Combined Backpack
 * Reagent Bag
+* Keyring (Classic only)
 * Bank
 * Bank Bags
 * Reagent Bank